Fermi Surface Reconstruction and Anisotropic Linear Magnetoresistance in the Charge Density Wave Topological Semimetal TaTe4: Results and discussion

 TaTe$_4$ crystallizes at high temperature in a $P4/mcc$ tetragonal unit cell, and is a well-known quasi-1D material.
 It is composed of chains of Ta atoms in the center of two Te-square antiprisms, extending along the crystallographic \textit{c}-axis.
 These chains are coupled to others through weak van der Waals forces, which explains the quasi-1D character of this material (Fig. \ref{fig:intro}(a)).
 This phase corresponds to the non-CDW phase, which unit cell is depicted in the small rectangle of Fig. \ref{fig:intro}(a).
 Its corresponding first Brillouin zone high symmetry points are shown in the corners of the red polyhedron of Fig. \ref{fig:intro}(b), and labeled in capital letters.
 In this phase the electronic structure reveals a weak-metallic behavior with clear topological features highlighted by the Dirac nodal points located between the $\Gamma$ -- Z path, as in Fig. \ref{fig:intro}(c).
 Thus, the high-symmetry phase falls into the enforced semimetal with Fermi degeneracy (ESFD) categorization \cite{doi:10.1126/science.abg9094}.
 The non-CDW Fermi surface exhibits several closed surfaces centered on the M and A points and quasi-flat bands parallel to the Z plane, as shown in Fig. \ref{fig:intro}(d).

 Once the temperature is lowered below about 400 K, the $P4/mcc$ to the $P4/ncc$ displacive phase transition takes place and the CDW phase is obtained \cite{PhysRevB.107.045120}, with a new unit cell $2a \times2a\times3c$ (large rectangular prism in Fig. \ref{fig:intro}(a)) due to a A-B-A stacking between adjacent chains.
 Its new Brillouin zone high symmetry points are shown in the corners of the blue polyhedron of Fig. \ref{fig:intro}(b), and labeled in lowercase letters.
 With this, the band structure is drastically modified, opening gaps at the points where the non-CDW Dirac points appeared and leading to the emergence of new high-degeneracy points, including an eightfold-degenerate crossing at point $a$ which has been indexed as a Double Dirac point in previous works \cite{PhysRevB.102.035125}.
-Five bands cross the fermi level (Fig. \ref{fig:intro}(e)), leading to the FS portrayed at Fig. \ref{fig:intro}(f).
-It consists of two electron-like semi-ellipsoidal pockets centered at the x-point of the new Brillouin zone, labeled as $\beta$ and $\epsilon$ in Fig. \ref{fig:intro}(g), in addition to a couple of hole-like pockets with cylindrical sections, $\alpha$ and $\zeta$.
-While the $\alpha$ hole-like pocket sections extends along the $z$-$r$-$a$ plane and contains a combination of closed and open orbits, the $\zeta$ hole-like pocket is completely cylindrical, centered at $x$ and extending along the $x$-$r$ direction.
-A fifth band crossing the Fermi level can be observed, leading to very small electron orbits centered at $m$ and $a$ high symmetry points.
-However, due to its small size and the limited $k$-space grid used for the interpolation, it is difficult to visualize it.
-Interestingly, this pocket is also not observed in our magnetoresistance measurements, suggesting that its small size is indeed real.
+Six bands cross the fermi level (Fig. \ref{fig:intro}(e)), leading to the FS portrayed at Fig. \ref{fig:intro}(f).
+It consists of one hole-like band labeled as $\alpha$ in Fig. \ref{fig:intro}(g), which extends along the $z$-$r$-$a$ plane of the CDW Brilloiun zone and contains a combination of closed and open orbits; two electron-like semi-ellipsoidal pockets centered at the x-point, labeled as $\beta$ and $\epsilon$; and one electron-like cylindrical pocket dubbed as $\zeta$, with its main axis centered at $x$ and extending along the $x$-$r$ direction.
+Two additional bands cross the Fermi level leading to very small hole orbits centered at $m$ and $a$ high symmetry points.
+However, due to their small size and the limited $k$-space grid used for the interpolation, it is difficult to visualize them.
+Interestingly, these pockets are also not observed in our magnetoresistance measurements, suggesting that their small size is indeed real.